maorlayani/Strello/README.md

 ## Technologies
 The technology stack we used was MERN - MongoDB, Express, React, Node.js.
 The app uses webSockets to update the board in real-time.
 The API calls to the backend are done with the REST API method, and we used middlewares to authenticate and authorize actions.

+Testing - performing unit testing using Jest to cover the happy path of the main scenarios.

 We have used many third side libraries for many goals, such as D&D and more.
 The layout and pixel-perfect were made with Sass.

 ## Getting started